On the Power of Automata Minimization in Reactive Synthesis: Introduction

-An empirical evaluation of DFA minimization algorithms can be found in~\cite{TabakovV05}.
-That work compares two classic algorithms for constructing a minimal DFA from a nondeterministic finite automaton (NFA).
-The first is Hopcroft's algorithm~\cite{Hopcroft71}, which first determinizes the NFA into a (not necessarily minimal) DFA, and then partitions the state space into equivalence classes.
-These equivalence classes then correspond to the states of the minimal DFA.
+An empirical evaluation of \DFA-minimization algorithms can be found in~\cite{TabakovV05}.
+That work compares two classical algorithms for constructing a minimal \DFA from an NFA (nondeterministic finite automaton).
+The first is Hopcroft's algorithm~\cite{Hopcroft71}, which first determinizes the NFA into a (not necessarily minimal) \DFA, and then partitions the state space into equivalence classes.
+These equivalence classes then correspond to the states of the minimal \DFA.
 The second is Brzozowski's algorithm~\cite{Brzozowski62}, which reverses the automaton twice, determinizing and removing unreachable states after each reversal.
-If this sequence of operations is performed in order, it is guaranteed that the resulting DFA will be minimal.
+This sequence of operations guarantees that the resulting DFA is minimal.
 The conclusion reached by~\cite{TabakovV05} is that neither algorithm dominates across the board, and the best algorithm to use for a given NFA depends in part on the NFA's transition density.

-A few aspects make this evaluation unsatisfactory for our purposes, however.
-First, the algorithms were compared considering an NFA as a starting point, while we are interested in obtaining minimal DFAs from temporal-logic formulas.
+A few aspects make the evaluation in ~\cite{TabakovV05} unsatisfactory for our purposes.
+First, the algorithms were compared considering an NFA as a starting point, while we are interested in obtaining minimal DFAs from \LTLf formulas.
 This difference in initial representation may require certain steps of the algorithms to be implemented in a different way that affects their complexity.
-Second, the evaluation was performed on NFAs generated using a random model, which might not be representative of automata obtained from such formulas.
-Third, automata generated from formulas tend to be semi-symbolic, having their transitions represented symbolically by data structures such as Binary Decision Diagrams~(BDDs).
-This representation can also affect how certain operations are implemented and therefore the performance of the algorithms.
+Second, the evaluation was performed on NFAs generated using a random model, which might not be representative of automata compiled from \LTLf formulas.
+Third, automata generated from formulas tend to be semi-symbolic, having their transitions represented symbolically by data structures such as Binary Decision Diagrams~(BDDs) \cite{Mona}, a commonly being used representation method that is more compact than the classical explicit representation.
+This semi-symbolic representation can also affect how certain operations are implemented and therefore the performance of the algorithms.
+Moreover, studies from~\cite{TabakovV05} started with random automata, with the lack of looking into practical applications.
+We would like to look deeper into the context of applications.
+A number of applications require the step of automata minimization.
+Examples are monitoring~\cite{TabakovRV12}, reactive synthesis~\cite{ZhuTLPV17}, and Business Process Management (BPM)~\cite{PesicSA07,GiacomoMGMM14,CiccioMMM17}.